act-rules/act-rules.github.io/_rules/html-lang-valid-bf051a.md

 #### Inapplicable Example 2

-The rule applies to `html` element and hence usage of `xml:lang` attribute in `SVG` element is not applicable.
+The rule applies to `html` element and hence usage of `xml:lang` attribute in `svg` element is not applicable.

 ```svg
 <svg xmlns="http://www.w3.org/2000/svg" xml:lang="fr"></svg>